Automattic/jetpack/to-test.md

 - Test on mobile
 - Test how the block works as a “reusable block”.

+#### Slideshows

+Slideshows are often a nice alternative to galleries, and have long been part of Jetpack, alongside Tiled Galleries.
+We're now bringing that option to the block editor, with a brand new block!
+You can test it like so:

+- Add the block using the block picker using only a cursor (don’t search for it).
+Was it where you expected?
+Does the icon fit?
+- Add the block by searching for it.
+Don’t just search for the name of it.
+Try other search terms you might use to find the block.
+Are we missing any?
+- Try adding images of different aspect ratios.
+- Try different options, both from the block toolbar, and the sidebar.
+Verify that each change works like it should.
+After modifying options, update the post and verify that the saved content on the frontend works and looks like expected.
+	- Change the transition effect
+	- Change the number of images
+	- Change captions (add links)
+- Add new images by uploading using the upload-button, dragging over the gallery and from the Media library using the pen-icon from the toolbar.
+Try removing images, too.
+- Try converting the block to a regular gallery and images.
+- Try inserting multiple instances of the block and resize the editor either by resizing the browser window, toggling Gutenberg sidebar on/off or changing the orientation of a mobile device.

 #### VideoPress

 We aim to port our existing [VideoPress](https://jetpack.com/features/design/video-hosting/) functionality into the video block.
 We're still working hard on this, but we've made some changes to the existing **Video Block** in WordPress to start supporting VideoPress videos.
 To test this, try the following: